m-oniqu3/ts-todo/README.md

 ### Installation

-To run this app on locally, you need to install parcel globally
+To run this app on locally, you need to clone the repo and install parcel globally

 ```bash
 npm install parcel-bundler -g